Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/PlaybooksOnPrem/PaloAlto-PAN-OS-GetSystemInfo/readme.md

 2. Fill in the required parameters:
     * Playbook Name: The playbook name here (e.g. PaloAlto-PAN-OS-GetSystemInfo)
+    * CustomConnectorName: Name of the custom XML API connector which interacts with PAN-OS
     * LogAnalyticsResourceGroup: The Log Analytics resource group for logging for the Playbook.
     * LogAnalyticsResourceName: The Log Analytics resource for logging for the Playbook.
     * KeyVaultName: Name of Azure Key Vault that will store X-PAN-KEY